Case Study: Clean GTA Home Hit by Bed Bugs from Neighbouring Unit

 Lessons Learned: Shared Structures Mean Shared Risk

-This case is a powerful example of how multi-unit structures like row houses and townhomes can silently share pest problems.
-You may keep your own unit spotless, but if your neighbor’s home is suffering from an advanced infestation, the pests will eventually make their way into your space.
+This case is a powerful example of how multi unit structures like row houses and townhomes can silently share pest problems.
+You may keep your own unit spotless, but if your neighbour’s home is suffering from an advanced infestation, the pests will eventually make their way into your space.

 Bed bugs, especially, are incredibly adept at moving through wall voids, floorboards, light fixtures, electrical conduits, and heating ducts.
 And in hoarding environments, the infestation becomes even harder to treat and easier to overlook.